instinctive/edu-wumpus/md/Monad.md

 Function application transforms one value into another.

-A functor allows those transformations to happen inside a context.
+`Functor` allows those transformations to happen inside a context.

-An applicative also allows such computations to *accumulate* that context.
+`Applicative` also allows such computations to *accumulate* that context.

-A monad also allows such computations to change the shape of that context.
+`Monad` also allows such computations to change the shape of that context.